Whipnose angler: Characteristics

 The whipnose anglers are deep sea anglerfishes with elongate bodies which differ from other Ceratioid families by the metamorphosed females having a very long illicium, the pectoral fins containing 5 radials and a long caudal peduncle.
 The largest species in the family is G. vanhoeffeni with a maximum published total length of 62 cm.
+Rhynchactis is unique among ceratioids in that the females possess no teeth within their jaws, and having a presumably novel feeding behavior.

 Metamorphosed whipnose angler males have very small eyes and a large olfactory apparatus with the forward nostrils positioned close together opening to the front.
 The premaxilla is reduced and there are no teeth in the jaws.
 The denticular teeth are separate with between 3 and 6 on the upper denticular, rarelt 2, and between 4 and 7, rarely 3, on the lower denticular.

 Distribution and habitat

 Whipnose anglers are found in the tropical and temperate parts of the Atlantic, Indian and Pacific Oceans in the bathypelagic and mesopelagic zones from depths between 0 and 5300 m.